Tufte-LaTeX/tufte-latex/README.txt

 == Bugs/Features/Support

-For kudos, feature requests, patches, or support requests that you feel are /particular/ to this Tufte LaTeX package, i.e., not a general LaTeX issue, please use this project's issue tracker available at
+For kudos, feature requests, patches, or support requests that you feel are /particular/ to this Tufte LaTeX package, i.e. not a general LaTeX issue, please use this project's issue tracker available at

  http://tufte-latex.googlecode.com

 == Contributing

 Patches are most welcome via the issue tracker!
-Submit a series of high quality patches, and we'll add you as a developer on this project.
+Submit a series of high quality patches, and you'll find yourself a developer on this project.

 == License